 Legal Analysis

 California traffic laws grant right-of-way to vehicles outside of marked or unmarked crosswalks.
-Therefore, pedestrians must yield to close, oncoming vehicles whenever they are not in a marked or unmarked crosswalk.
+Therefore, pedestrians must yield to close, oncoming vehicles when not in a marked or unmarked crosswalk.
 However, drivers with right-of-way should still yield to pedestrians if that is the only way to avoid a collision.1

-Pedestrians in California who cross certain streets outside of a crosswalk risk getting ticketed for jaywalking (VC 21955).
-This is an infraction carrying
+Pedestrians in California who cross streets outside of a crosswalk no longer face jaywalking (VC 21955) charges as long as it is safe.
+Otherwise, jaywalking is an infraction carrying:

 - a base fine of $196, plus